Written by: Jeanette Espinosa and Amy Brown 02/02/2010 10:50 AM

 Reducing the size of your plate, in turn, it reduces the amount of calories you consume.
 Perfect for people on the go, and leaves few excuses even if you are on a camping or RV trip.
 A healthy lifestyle is all about moderation and that is what The 9-Inch "Diet" is all about.

 Interested in reading more?
-You can purchase The 9-Inch "Diet" at all good bookstores.
+You can purchase The 9-Inch 'Diet' at all good bookstores.

-Copyright ©2010 Camping Road Trip, LLC
+Copyright ©2013 Camping Road Trip, LLC

-Find campgrounds and RV parks - Smart Search Now Read campground and RV park reviews to help you find the perfect place to stay
+Read campground and RV park reviews to help you find the perfect place to stay.